x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/rbac-permissions.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: cb9591c4-fbb3-4199-8007-6bbfdfd5a2e9
-description: "Summary: Learn about permissions that are required to manage role management in Exchange Server 2016 and 2019."
+description: "Summary: Learn about permissions that are required to manage role management in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Role management permissions